 And so it came to pass.
 Somewhere I have photos and a few other mementos, which will be pasted here when they turn up, but here are a few links to other accounts:

-Steve Silberman wrote a long and detailed article for Wired, called Scripting on the Lido Deck.
-If you want to just skip to the bit about me, it is on page 8, but the whole thing gives great insight into the Perl culture.
+Steve Silberman wrote a long and detailed article for Wired, called Scripting on the Lido Deck which gave great insight into the Perl culture (and seems to no longer be on their server – 2023)

 Adam Turoff did an excellent article: Adventures on Perl Whirl 2000